 GNB4 (G Protein Subunit Beta 4) is a Protein Coding gene.
-Diseases associated with GNB4 include Charcot-Marie-Tooth Disease, Dominant Intermediate F and Charcot-Marie-Tooth Disease Intermediate Type.
-Among its related pathways are Akt Signaling and Presynaptic function of Kainate receptors.
+Diseases associated with GNB4 include Charcot-Marie-Tooth Disease, Dominant Intermediate F and Charcot-Marie-Tooth Disease.
+Among its related pathways are Signaling by GPCR and CCR5 Pathway in Macrophages.
 Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity.
 An important paralog of this gene is GNB1.

 Guanine nucleotide-binding proteins (G proteins) are involved as a modulator or transducer in various transmembrane signaling systems.
 The beta and gamma chains are required for the GTPase activity, for replacement of GDP by GTP, and for G protein-effector interaction.

 Heterotrimeric G proteins are membrane bound GTPases that are linked to 7-TM receptors.
 Each G protein contains an alpha-, beta- and gamma-subunit and is bound to GDP in the 'off' state.
 Ligand binding causes a receptor conformational change, detaching the G protein and switching it 'on'.